The False Dawn: Reevaluating Google's Reinforcement Learning for Chip Macro Placement: Background

-HPWL stands for {\em half-perimeter wirelength}, where the {\em perimeter} is taken of the {\em bounding box} of points $\{(x_i,y_i)\}_i$~\cite{CongNam,Progress,PDtextbook}.
-It is easy to compute and sum over many interconnects.
-This sum correlates with total routed wirelength reasonably well.
-HPWL is invariant under shifts of $(x,y)$ locations.
-When $(x,y)$ locations are scaled by a factor $\gamma>0$, HPWL also scales by $\gamma$.
-This makes HPWL optimization scale-invariant and appropriate for all semiconductor technology nodes.\footnote{With semiconductor technology scaling, sizes of macros may scale differently, but placement algorithms should handle a variety of macro sizes.} Algorithms that optimize HPWL typically extend to more precisely optimize routed wirelength and technology-dependent chip metrics, so HPWL optimization is a precursor~ \cite{Capo,Routable04,PDhandbook,Cong2013,ICCAD14contest,ICCAD15contestA,ICCAD15contestB,Progress,ICCAD16contest,RePlAce,ABKplacement}: \begin{itemize} \item used as an initial test for new algorithms and software, which are extended to handle more accurate objectives {\em after} they get close to state of the art (within 5\% HPWL or so). \item is followed by optimizations of sophisticated objectives that include HPWL (such as the proxy cost function used by RL in \cite{Nature}). \end{itemize}
+{\bf Circuit placement as an optimization task}.
+After $(x,y)$ locations of all components are known, wires that connect components' I/O pins are routed.
+Routes impact chip metrics (for power, timing/speed, etc).
+The optimization of $(x,y)$ locations starts with simplified estimates of wirelength without wire routes.
+Pin locations $(x_1,y_1)$ and $(x_2,y_2)$ may be connected by horizontal and vertical wire segments in many ways, but the shortest route length is $|x_1 - x_2| + |y_1 - y_2|$.
+For multiple pin locations $\{(x_i,y_i)\}_i$, this estimate generalizes to HPWL stands for {\em half-perimeter wirelength}, where the {\em perimeter} is taken of the {\em bounding box} of points $\{(x_i,y_i)\}_i$~\cite{CongNam,Progress,PDtextbook}.
+It is easy to compute and sum over many nets.
+This sum correlates with total routed wirelength reasonably well. \eat{HPWL is invariant under shifts of $(x,y)$ locations.} When $(x,y)$ locations are scaled by a factor $\gamma>0$, HPWL also scales by $\gamma$.
+This makes HPWL optimization scale-invariant and appropriate for all semiconductor technology nodes.\footnote{With semiconductor technology scaling, some macros may scale differently from logic circuits, but placement algorithms should handle a variety of macro sizes.} Algorithms that optimize HPWL extend to more precisely optimize routed wirelength and technology-dependent chip metrics, so HPWL optimization is a precursor~ \cite{Capo,Routable04,PDhandbook,NTU2012,Cong2013,ICCAD14contest,ICCAD15contestA,ICCAD15contestB,Progress,ICCAD16contest,NTU2017,RePlAce,ABKplacement}: \begin{itemize} \item to test new placement methods; once HPWL results are close to the best known, more accurate metrics are used for evaluation; or \item followed by optimizations of sophisticated objectives that include HPWL (such as the proxy cost function used by RL in \cite{Nature}). \end{itemize}